-The open air atmosphere feels very California as it is almost always beautiful weather here, so it makes sense to have it open.
+The open-air atmosphere feels very California as it is almost always beautiful weather here, so it makes sense to have it open.

-After finishing on the deck, you can head back into the 69th floor and walk around if you would like but it is pretty much identical to the 70th floor in the way it looks.
+After finishing on the deck, you can head back to the 69th floor and walk around if you would like but it is pretty much identical to the 70th floor in the way it looks.

 All in all, SkySpace in LA is a unique way to explore the city.
-I really enjoyed being able to walk around, see the vantage points, interact with the exhibits and ride the slide.
+I enjoyed being able to walk around, see the vantage points, interact with the exhibits and ride the slide.
 Be sure to check it out if you are in downtown and let me know what you think in the comments.